Training and Support

 Zoom also offers the following short videos to help teachers get up and running with Zoom:

-Since Fall 2020, all courses automatically have a Moodle shell created, eliminating the need to request shells (supplements).
-To access Moodle, log in using a Net ID at UMOnline’s website and find courses listed along the left under My Courses.
+All courses automatically have a Moodle shell created, eliminating the need to request shells (supplements).
+To access Moodle, log in using the Moodle Net ID login and find courses listed along the left under My Courses.

 Frequently Updated Information and resources can be found on the UMOnline web pages below.
 These pages are updated daily with new and relevant information to keep you informed.
 UMOnline also is active on Facebook, Twitter and LinkedIn.